The Nabto Edge Embedded SDK

 In this way integration on specific embedded devices becomes simpler as you can tweak and optimize exactly as necessary using any specific tools available for the target platforms without depending on precompiled libraries delivered by Nabto.

 The vendor’s embedded application is shown as the topmost black box in the following figure.
 It uses the Nabto Edge Embedded SDK.
 The SDK in turn needs integration to the specific underlying operating system and/or hardware.

 Nabto provides a set of ready-to-use integrations.
 As of writing Linux is the only embedded-flavor operating system supported (with additional support for macOS and Windows for development).
-Ready-to-use integrations for true embedded systems is underway, for instance esp32 integration will be added in the early Q3 2020.
+Ready-to-use integrations for true embedded systems is underway.

 Integrating to a new system, e.g. a currently unsupported (RT)OS and/or IP stack, is supported through an integration layer, described in the integration guide and step-by-step instructions with test harness and interface stubs to implement.

 The Nabto Edge Embedded SDK is obtained from github, preferably using a git client to retrieve dependencies automatically (the

 git clone --recursive https://github.com/nabto/nabto-embedded-sdk